Quick Start¶

 Create a virtual environment to isolate your hello world application from the

-rest of the system python packages. see venv
+rest of the system python packages. see venv.

 pip install yhttp